ananthsoftcare/react-carbooking/README.md

 ## Instructions

 1. Clone this repository into your local machine using the terminal > git clone https://github.com/ananthsoftcare/react-carbooking
-3. CD to the folder `cd react-carbooking-system`
+3. CD to the folder `cd react-carbooking`
 4. Run `> npm install` to install the project dependencies
 5. Run `> npm run build`
 6. Run in browser http://localhost:5000/